nowlejeong/coding-test/README.md

 # coding-test
-there is some codes for coding test.
+there are some codes for coding test.
 - It has been using by 'expo' that is support to make mobile app.
 - Home.js : It is Clone code of searching by hash tag in Twiiter.
 - Loading.js : It just exist at "loading".